FloppyDolphin57/HorionDebugInjector/README.md

 This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.
 To view the license following the link. http://creativecommons.org/licenses/by-nc-nd/4.0/

+You are allowed to redistribute this injector with credits.
-You are not allowed to redistribute any changes to this project.
+You are not allowed to redistribute MODIFIED versions of this injector.